How can I get a reference question answered?

 Can I use the community room in the Library for a general public meeting?

 The community rooms are also available for use by community groups.
 There is a charge for community room use, activities must meet Library guidelines and reservations are required.
-A printable form to request the Community Rooms is available here.
+A printable form to request the Community Room is available here.
 Please contact the Reference Desk for further information.

 Can I post an announcement on the Library’s bulletin board?